 If you are flying in business class, you can expect a seat that lies fully flat, with some additional privacy and, in some cases, direct aisle access.
 Though it depends on the airline and aircraft, many airlines with business class cabins have upgraded their seats in the last decade with a 1-2-1 layout.

-But that isn’t always the case with business class.
+But that isn't always the case with business class.
 Many older business class seats are still in a 2-2-2 arrangement – or worse.
-That means either window row has two seats and the middle section also has two seats.
+That means either window row has two seats and the middle section has two.
 Ultimately, this means that not every business class passenger would have direct aisle access.

 The first-class cabin is prime real estate for airlines to show off their most luxurious and comfortable seats.
 Take, for example, the Etihad apartments.
 Not only do you have one of the most comfortable seats in the sky, but you'll also have a bench that folds down into your own bed and a fully enclosed suite.
 As the name suggests, this is closer in size to some New York City apartments than it is to an airline seat.

-Sadly due to the pandemic, Etihad is not running any flights with the Apartment suites onboard and we likely may never see them again.
+Sadly due to the pandemic, Etihad is not running any flights with the Apartment suites onboard, but reports suggest they will return to the skies soon.

 But first class is not dead.
 Another example is the Emirates first-class suites on their Airbus A380 aircraft.
 While it pales in comparison to the Etihad apartment seat, you'll still have a ton of space and a door that closes to provide a ton of privacy.